 -Gartner, Market Guide for Security Awareness Computer-Based Training, Brian Reed, Richard Addiscott, Claude Mandy, 27 July 2020

 When it comes to cybersecurity awareness, there’s a familiar expression: “People are your weakest link.”

-Usually, it’s said by companies offering security awareness training who want to point the finger at others rather than actually evaluate how effective their own programs are at preparing employees practice good cyber hygiene and protect against social engineering attacks like phishing.
+Usually, it’s said by companies offering security awareness training who want to point the finger at others rather than actually evaluate how effective their own programs are at preparing employees to practice good cyber hygiene and protect against social engineering attacks like phishing.

 An old-school expression applies in this case.
 “If you’re pointing a finger at someone, remember there are three more pointing back at you.”

 Let’s review some facts: 90 percent of cyberattacks involve social engineering, and people do make mistakes.
 In fact, 88 percent of breaches involve some form of human error.
-And that’s where the stat train stops before everyone gets off at the “people are the problem” station.
+And that’s where the stat train stops and everyone gets off at the “people are the problem” station.